-If required you can create a Help file specific to your NewView application as described in Section 8.
-This file can then be loaded using the SetNVHelp subroutine and displayed by giving the user access to the ID.HELPAPP menu item.
+If required you can create a Help file specific to your NewView application as described in Chapter 8.
+This file can then be loaded using the SetNVHelp subroutine and displayed by giving the user access to the ID.HELPAPP menu item (see page 5-6 for details).